Welcome to today's edition of the Rush 24-7 podcast.

 I wouldn't put a great big smiley face on it, but I would say they're going very, very well from everything you look at, whether it be on the political side, where they've had three elections, they've written their own constitution, they're forming their own government.

-You look at the military side, where at this time last year there were just a handful of battalions in the field, Iraqi battalions in the field.
+You look at the military side, where at this time last year, there were just a handful of battalions in the field, Iraqi battalions in the field.

-Now they've got about thirty-one brigades.
+Now they've got about 31 brigades.

-No matter where you look at their military, their police, their society, things are much better this year than they were last week.
+No matter where you look at their military, their police, their society, things are much better this year than they were last year.

-You present me with a problem.
+You present me with the problem.

-I am I am uh uh on the board of the Marine Corps Law Enforcement Foundation.
+I'm on the board of the Marine Corps Law Enforcement Foundation.

-And that is a charity that raises money to create uh college scholarship opportunities for the families of Marines killed in action.
+And that is a charity that raises money to create college scholarship opportunities for the families of Marines killed in action.

-I've been with them uh since the mid-90s.
+I've been with them since the mid-90s.

-And I go to their annual Black Tie event.
+And I go to their annual black tie event.

-And he is one of the most You've met him or you know him, I'm curious.
+You've met him or you know him.

-I know I know him.
+No, I know I know him.

 Oh, okay.